Being diagnosed with type 1 diabetes is not easy. It can take time to adjust to and it can affect how you feel.

 If you're feeling low and struggling to cope, you may be able to get psychological help.

-If there isn't a psychologist on your diabetes team, you might be able to get support locally.
+If there is not a psychologist on your diabetes team, you might be able to get support locally.
 It can help you cope with the challenges of living with a condition.

 You can ask your GP what's available or you might be able to refer yourself.